marslanm1/Lung-Cancer-Detection/README.md

-Here’s a simple template for your README.md file.
-You can adjust the content according to your needs:

 # Lung Cancer Detection with X-Ray/CT Images

 This project aims to detect different types of lung cancer from X-ray or CT images using deep learning.
 The model is based on a Convolutional Neural Network (CNN) and predicts cancer types from uploaded lung X-ray or CT scan images.
 The project is implemented using **Streamlit** for the web interface and **TensorFlow/Keras** for the model.